IanC27/ilo_nimi_pi_toki_pona/README.md

 - more information added including:
   - book appearance
   - sitelen pona & sitelen emosi
-  - link to audio pronounciation
+  - link to audio pronunciation
 - link to a word's page on lipu Linku
 - link to open options page from the popup